nh-aspnetdataprotection/NHibernate.AspNetCore.DataProtection/src/NHibernate.AspNetCore.DataProtection/docs/README.md

                  PersistKeysToNHibernateSession();
 ```

-The included `DataProtectionKey` class needs to added to your NHibernate `Configuration` either by mapping it yourself or by using one of the provided extension methods.
+The included `DataProtectionKey` class needs to be added to your NHibernate `Configuration` either by mapping it yourself or by using one of the provided extension methods.
 For example:

 ```
 var configuration = new Configuration().DataBaseIntegration(c =>